TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Proposed Model

 \subsubsection{Feed-forward network}

-Following the multi-head attention, we append a feed-forward neural network (FFN) to capture the non-linear relationships between the multi-hop memories.
-Since the range of attention outputs of different nodes are varying, we further apply a layer normalization (layernorm) to limit the mean and variance.
-In this way, we will not disrupt the data distribution of a batch.
-After that, the outputs of FFN are delivered into a mean pooling to generate the temporal node representations.
-By leveraging the node-wise encoder, we implicitly model the importance of messages from neighborhoods at different layers, overcoming the over-smoothing.
+After the multi-head attention layer, we use a feed-forward neural network (FFN) to capture the non-linear relationships between the multi-hop memories.
+As the range of attention outputs for different nodes may vary, we apply layer normalization (layernorm) to limit the mean and variance, thus preserving the data distribution of a batch.
+The outputs of FFN are then passed through mean pooling to generate the temporal node representations.
+By leveraging the node-wise encoder, we can implicitly model the importance of messages from different layers in the neighborhood, overcoming over-smoothing.